Course Information

 Instructor(s) Prof. Dr. Selma KÖKSAL (Güz)

-Course Content Cinema has always been intertwined with politics, with its direct political themes, and narrative techniques and movie examples that reflect a political stance.
-In this context, the course is organized to examine the direct or indirect relations of cinema with politics in a historical perspective.
-Subjects such as political economy will be within the scope of the course.
+Course Content Cinema has historically been intertwined with politics, both through films that directly address political themes and through examples that reflect a political stance via their narrative techniques and aesthetic choices.
+In this context, the course is designed to examine the direct and indirect relationships between cinema and politics from a historical perspective.
+Key approaches such as political economy are also included within the scope of the course.

 Learning Outcomes